-Dr. Jennifer T. Johnson-Cooper, who is interested in Chinese language and culture from its inception 4000 years ago to last week, is Assistant Professor of Chinese, and Director of the East Asian Studies Program.
+Dr. Jennifer T. Johnson-Cooper, who is interested in Chinese language and culture from 4000 years ago to last week, is Associate Professor of Chinese, and Director of the East Asian Studies Program.

 Dr. Scott Langton, whose interests include Japanese language, literature, culture, and aesthetics, is Associate Professor of Japanese.